agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Informal overview

+In an MDP the agent observes the full state of the environment at each timestep.
+In Gridworld, for instance, the agent always knows their precise position and is uncertain only about their future position.
+Yet in real-world problems, the agent often does not observe the full state every timestep.
+For example, suppose you are sailing at night without any instruments.
+You might be very uncertain about your precise position and you only learn about it indirectly, by waiting to observe certain landmarks in the distance.
+For environments where the state is only observed partially and indirectly, we use Partiall Observed Markov Decision Processes (POMDPs).

-In a Partially Observed Markov Decision Process (POMDP), the agent knows the transition function of the environment (unlike in reinforcement learning).
+In a Partially Observed Markov Decision Process (POMDP), the agent knows the transition function of the environment.
+This distinguishes POMDPs from [Reinformcent Learning]((/chapters/3d-reinforcement-learning.html) problems.
 However, the agent starts each episode uncertain about the precise state of the environment.
 For example, if the agent is choosing where to eat on holiday, they may be uncertain about their own location and uncertain about which restaurants are open.

 The agent learns about the state indirectly via *observations*.
 At each timestep, they receive an observation that depends on the true state and their previous action (according to a fixed *observation function*).
 They update a probability distribution on the current state and then choose an action.
-The action causes a state transition just like in an MDP -- just the agent does not necessarily get to observe the new state they transition to.
+The action causes a state transition just like in an MDP but the agent only receives indirect evidence about the new state.

 As an example, consider the <a href="/chapters/3a-mdp.html#restaurant_choice">Restaurant Choice Problem</a>.
 Suppose Bob doesn't know whether the Noodle Shop is open.
 Previously, the agent's state consisted of Bob's location on the grid as well as the remaining time.
 In the POMDP case, the state also represents whether or not the Noodle Shop is open, which determines whether Bob can enter the Noodle Shop.
 When Bob gets close enough to the Noodle Shop, he will observe whether or not it's open.
 Bob's planning should take this into account: if the Noodle Shop is closed then Bob will observe this can simply head to a different restaurant.